 a supernatural event

-Ours is a largely materialist age that says that we can experience with our senses and through observation and experimentation is all there is.
+Ours is a largely materialist age that says that what we can experience with our senses and through observation and experimentation is all there is.
 Conversely, the Bible is a thoroughly supernatural book.
 It asserts the freedom of God not only to act through the systems of nature that He has created but also to act outside or against those systems.

 The virgin birth is a supremely supernatural event, and to affirm it is to affirm something about both God and the world.
 It is to say that God continues to intervene and act in the lives of His creatures.
 It is also to say that we cannot fully understand or control creation.
 These can be terrifying thoughts for modern people, so it is no wonder that the virgin birth has come under attack.